 The trial species have been chosen collaboratively from a combination of staff research, other local government plantings in the region, and suggestions from an experienced community rainforest regeneration group in Brisbane, the Brisbane Rainforest Action and Information Network (BRAIN).
 This group, whose members have been revegetating creeks and rainforest remnant areas in Brisbane for many years, have extensive knowledge and experience in propagating and growing many of the commercially unavailable species which are of interest to this research.
-Their assistance is invaluable in proving fresh, viable seed for particular hard to get species such as Dissalaria baloghioides (Lancewood).
+Their assistance is invaluable in proving fresh, viable seeds for particular hard-to-get species such as Dissalaria baloghioides (Lancewood).

 The species chosen to date are:

 The only introduced selection is the species Bolusanthus speciosus (Tree Wisteria) with attractive mauve, pea flowers and an interesting bark texture.

 Further information on the seventeen trial species is given in Appendix 1.

 The field trials consist of a minimum of 100 specimens of each species planted in a variety of footpath conditions across the city using at least 10 specimens in any one site.
 Sometimes, site constraints or residents objections have resulted in fewer trees being planted than planned, although commonly 20 –30 specimens are planted.
 Stock size is usually around 1.1 –1.3 m tall within a 250mm diameter container.